- hydroxychloroquine sulfate

-Cases of cardiomyopathy resulting in cardiac failure, in some cases with fatal outcome, have been reported in patients treated with Plaquenil (see section 4.8 and 4.9).
-Clinical monitoring for signs and symptoms of cardiomyopathy is advised and Plaquenil should be discontinued if cardiomyopathy develops.
-Chronic toxicity should be considered when conduction disorders (bundle branch block / atrio-ventricular heart block) as well as biventricular hypertrophy are diagnosed (see section 4.8).
+Cases of cardiomyopathy resulting in cardiac failure, in some cases with fatal outcome, have been reported in patients treated with hydroxychloroquine sulfate (see sections 4.8 and 4.9).
+Clinical monitoring for signs and symptoms of cardiomyopathy is advised and hydroxychloroquine sulfate should be discontinued if cardiomyopathy develops.
+Chronic toxicity should be considered when conduction disorders (bundle branch block/atrio-ventricular heart block) as well as biventricular hypertrophy are diagnosed (see section 4.8).

 • patients with hepatic or renal disease, and in those taking drugs known to affect those organs.
 Estimation of plasma hydroxychloroquine levels should be undertaken in patients with severely compromised renal or hepatic function and dosage adjusted accordingly.

 • patients with severe gastrointestinal, neurological or blood disorders.